 Editor’s Note: Our coverage of Haley Stevens is part of Running Women, a project following 15 compelling women candidates for U.S. political offices in 2018.
 Read the latest on her campaign below.

 Haley Stevens is a former Obama administration official running as a Democrat for a hotly contested open seat in the U.S. House representing Michigan’s 11th District.
 As chief of staff of the U.S. Treasury Department’s Auto Task Force, she played an important role in the industry bailout during the Great Recession, something that should win her points in this district just northwest of Detroit, the nation’s traditional auto capitol.

-In the contest for the Democratic nomination, Stevens is facing lawyer Dan Haberman, State Rep. Tim Greimel, businessman Suneel Gupta and Fayrouz Saad, another woman and former Obama administration official.
-(We are also following Saad’s campaign.)
-The Democratic Congressional Campaign Committee named the district one of its initial targets to flip in 2018, which means the winner of the primary on August 7 is likely to receive crucial funding and support from the committee in the run up to the general election.
+In the contest for the Democratic nomination, Stevens faced lawyer Dan Haberman, State Rep. Tim Greimel, businessman Suneel Gupta and Fayrouz Saad, another woman and former Obama administration official.
+(We were also following Saad’s campaign.)
+The Democratic Congressional Campaign Committee named the district one of its initial targets to flip in 2018, which means Stevens is likely to receive crucial funding and support from the committee ahead of the general election.

 Stevens was born and raised in Oakland County, Mich., northwest of the Detroit metropolitan area.
 She attended American University as both an undergraduate and graduate student, earning a bachelor’s degree in political science and master’s in social policy and philosophy.
 Her career took her to Chicago and Washington, D.C., but she remained professionally and personally connected to her home state, she says, where she returned to live earlier this year.